 Healthcare Cybersecurity Conference: Protecting the NHS against cyberattacks

-A co-ordinated cyberattack against numerous NHS trusts in May this year exposed the major vulnerabilities within the UK healthcare sector’s digital infrastructure
+A co-ordinated cyberattack against numerous NHS trusts in May 2017 exposed the major vulnerabilities within the UK healthcare sector’s digital infrastructure

 The increasing digitalisation of NHS services in recent years has driven back office efficiencies and improved the way medical professionals store and share patient data.
 But these developments have also increased the risk from disruptive cyberattacks, with the potential to compromise both NHS services and patient safety.